Large MSG file conversion is slow

 Hello,

 Thank you for the interest in GroupDocs.
-To resolve the issue with OutOfMemory error you should use 64 bit App pool in the IIS.
-Also to speed up loading of the document you can use pre-generation for the cache by using DocumentCache class of the Viewer, for more info for how to use this class please check our documentation .
-The idea of cache pre-generating is next:
+To resolve the issue with OutOfMemory error you should use 64 bit App pool in IIS.
+Also, to speed up loading of the document you can use pre‑generation for the cache by using the DocumentCache class of the Viewer; for more information on how to use this class please check our documentation.
+The idea of cache pre‑generating is next:

-1. Generate cache on server side before user will open the document (for example when document uploaded to the server)
+1. Generate cache on server side before the user opens the document (for example when the document is uploaded to the server).

-2. When user will open the document - GroupDocs.Viewer will use already generated cache and will not spend time for it generating.
+2. When the user opens the document, GroupDocs.Viewer will use the already generated cache and will not spend time generating it.

-As for disable the rendering of child objects/attachments - sorry but currently this feature dosn’t supported.
-But we work on the new GroupDocs.Viewer and we will add such feature to our roadmap (sorry but we can’t provide release date for it now).
+As for disabling the rendering of child objects/attachments – sorry, but currently this feature isn’t supported.
+We are working on the new GroupDocs.Viewer and will add such a feature to our roadmap (we can’t provide a release date for it now).

 Thank you.